 If one looks at the searches being conducted for additions or replacements to the C-suite, the time it is taking to fill those positions seems to be lengthening.

 One search becomes two searches, which becomes three searches and so on.
-We are talking about jobs where the position stays open on the firm’s website, not just with the myriad of recruiters trying to strike a sale.
+We are talking about jobs where the position stays open on the firm’s website.
+As opposed to just with the myriad of recruiters trying to strike a sale.

-Weeks turn into months, months to quarters and all the time, the company is either living with a sub-standard member of the C-suite or a vacancy.
-Worse, they turn to a junior member of the team (who may not be ready to assume the mantle of the C-Suite position) and trundle along.
+Weeks turn into months, months to quarters.
+The company is either living with a sub-standard member of the C-suite or a vacancy.
+Worse, they need to turn to a junior member of the team.
+This person may not be ready to assume the mantle of the C-Suite position.
+So the company just trundle s along.

 Why do companies feel that a key position can remain essentially vacant or function properly with a lame duck?
 Life goes on, business goes on, and the duties of the C-suite are not in stasis because no one is there to handle the responsibilities.